crmlatte/tp/docs/UserGuide.md

 **Examples:**
 - `repo 2 un/Group-4 rn/WealthVault`<br>
-  Updates the repository for the 2nd student to `https://github.com/Group-4/WealthVault`
+  Updates the repository of the 2nd student in the list to `https://github.com/Group-4/WealthVault`
 - `repo A0891334N un/Tutorial-G08 rn/BestApp`<br>
-  Updates the repository for student ID `A0891334N` to `https://github.com/Tutorial-G08/BestApp`
+  Updates the repository for student with student ID `A0891334N` to `https://github.com/Tutorial-G08/BestApp`
 - `repo 3 r/https://github.com/team4/new.repo`<br>
-  Updates the repository for the 3rd student to the specified Repository URL.
+  Updates the repository of the 3rd student in the list to the specified Repository URL.
 - `repo A0789435N r/https://github.com/AY2425S2-CS2103T-W12-4/tp`<br>
-  Updates the repository for student ID `A0789435N` to the specified Repository URL.
+  Updates the repository for student with student ID `A0789435N` to the specified Repository URL.

 ![repo_command](images/RepoCommand.png)
 ### Updating a student's progress value: `progress`